 Effective for manuscripts accepted for publication after September 01, 2018, authors will pay only for the visual items (figures, diagrams, tables, digital images, and videos):

 - The first two visual items are free of charge, and then the price is $100 USD per visual item for articles published under a CC BY-NC license.

 - The first two visual items are free of charge, and then the price is $120 USD per visual item for articles published under a CC BY license.

 Discounts are available for corresponding authors who are Vascular Cell editors and/or those who are affiliated with institutions that license or subscribe to Vascular Cell journals.

 VascularCell published authors receive a 10% discount on APCs. * 1

 VascularCell active editors receive a 20% discount on APCs. * 2

 Authors of articles published in Vascular Cell will retain the copyright of their materials.
-In this context the authors are free to share their materials as well as re-publish any part of their manuscripts provided that the original publication has been fully cited and any requirements of third-party copyright owners are satisfied.
-Any other type of materials apart from the published articles, such as graphic design created and belonging to Vascular Cell or the publisher Publiverse Online S.R.L., which could be under a certain type of copyright will be protect by copyright notices.
+In this context, the authors are free to share their materials as well as re-publish any part of their manuscripts provided that the original publication has been fully cited and any requirements of third-party copyright owners are satisfied.
+Any other type of materials apart from the published articles, such as graphic design created and belonging to Vascular Cell or the publisher Publiverse Online S.R.L., which could be under a certain type of copyright will be protected by copyright notices.
 These will be visible and will not be deleted or totally/partially hidden.